-MAI Hung Trung // Initiator of Hanoi Ad Hoc
+MAI Hung Trung // Founder of Hanoi Ad Hoc

-Paris-based architect, initiator of Hanoi Ad Hoc, founder of atelier M32.
+Trung is a French-Vietnamese architect, initiator of Hanoi Ad Hoc.
 Graduated with honor from ENSA Paris Malaquais, France, and Leibniz Universitat Hannover, Germany, Trung has always been fascinated by the urban chaos and banalities that he considered as indispensable catalysts intriguing fundamental urban changes.
 His works focus on devising urban renewal strategies for post-industrial contexts and defining modern vernacular architecture and urban patterns.
 His investigation fields range from rural villages in Vietnam to European shrinking cities and hinterlands.

-Trung is the recipient and nominee of numerous international awards and competitions including Europan 16 Italy/ Living cities, Italy, Europan 15 / Productive City 2, France, IBA'27 Backnang West, Stuttgart, Germany, World Architectural Festival 2018, ASA International Competition 2015 Density/dense city; Thailand.
-In 2018, Trung was selected by the Vietnamese government as one of the hundred young pioneers and a member of the Vietnam Innovation Network.
+Trung is the recipient and nominee of numerous international awards and competitions including Europan 16 / Living cities, Italy, Europan 15 / Productive City 2, France, Internationale Bauausstellung 2027 StadtRegion Stuttgart (IBA’27), Germany, World Architectural Festival 2018, Association of Siamese Architects International Competition 2015 Density/dense city; Thailand.
+Trung is a member of the Chamber of French Architects, TEDxHanoi Speaker and was selected by the Vietnamese government as one of the hundred young pioneers in 2018 (Vietnam Innovation Network).

 Prof. Christina SCHWENKEL // University of California, Riverside, US